Ayatpunch/dotzee/IMPLEMENTATION_PLAN.md

 ## Proposed Project Directory Structure

-This section outlines the anticipated directory structure for the `src` folder of the Zest library as it evolves through the development phases.
+This section outlines the anticipated directory structure for the `src` folder of the Dotzee library as it evolves through the development phases.
 This structure aims for modularity, clear separation of concerns, and maintainability.

 ```text
 src/